 Our most recent holiday weekend (as they’re called here) was spent soaking up the sights and sounds of Los Angeles.
 Also the smells.
 So many smells.
 I’m going to level with you up front: Los Angeles wasn’t one of my favourite places in the US, which isn’t to say that I didn’t absolutely love parts of it.
 But I suppose it’s more of an indicator that the atmosphere of Los Angeles isn’t quite my cup of tea.

 If, like us, you drove or flew in the night before, you’ve had some sleep and you’re feeling fresh and ready to get out and about.
 There are a couple of options here, depending on what you’ve seen/done previously.

 If you’ve never been to Disneyland before, it’s a must.
 Even if you don’t have kids and are feeling a little skeptical about the whole idea, do it anyway.
 I was a little on the skeptical side to be honest.
-I wasn’t sure that spending an entire day of a short trip at Disneyland was the best idea, but I had an absolute blast, and you can read about it all here.
+I wasn’t sure that spending an entire day of a short trip at Disneyland was the best idea, but I had an absolute blast.

 If you’re not keen on Disney or you’ve been there before, then you may want to consider Universal Studios instead.
 This was a Los Angeles must for me, if only to visit The Wizarding World of Harry Potter.